-Aspireship provides on-demand training in SaaS sales through an online portal, and for graduates of the program, they help with job placement.
+Aspireship provides on-demand training in SaaS sales through an online portal, and graduates of the program receive assistance with job placement.

 Problem / Opportunity

 Aspireship has seen a plateau in the rate of user signups.
 There is an opportunity to research how users interact with the site, and make improvements that will increase sign-up rates.

 Before we could start working on solutions, our group needed to properly frame the problem, through the eyes of the user.
 In what ways does the current Aspireship site work well, and where does the site fall short of meeting user needs and expectations?

 Five usability tests were conducted to help answer these questions.

 When first experiencing the site, users had an overall positive reaction.
 Users like the aesthetics of the site, but reported a low level of confidence in signing up for the Aspireship program.
 Blockers can be summed up in two main categories: